Sunday, January 6, 2013

 9. “Journey to the Center of Chaos” by Jean-Marc and Randy Lofficier

 Now we’re talking.
 The contribution by series editors Jean-Marc and Randy Lofficier hits all of my pleasure centers: Lovecraft, Burroughs-ian hidden cities, yetis… This is fantastic stuff, through and through.
 The story sees JimGrim traveling with a certain professor from Miskatonic University in search of a lost city containing a portal for the dreaded Yog-Sothoth, and it’s up to Robur and a host of other characters to stop them before it’s too late.
 The Lofficiers keep piling on the characters and the wacky ideas for this good old fashioned page-turner, crafting a story that’s fun and thrilling and everything you’d expect upon hearing the mission statement of the Tales of the Shadowmen anthology.
-It’s a little slight, but the story itself is so much fun to read that I didn’t mind.
+It’s a little slight, but the story itself is a blast to read, beginning-to-end.

 10. “Lacunal Visions” by Samuel T. Payne

 The star of literary history’s very first mystery story is highlighted here, as Edgar Allen Poe’s C. August Dupin helps Police Sergeant Picard’s case of clockwork thievery.
 Payne crafts an intriguing little mystery for his relatively short contribution, of a seemingly invisible (or perhaps time-immaterial) thief who seems obsessed with stealing random bits and machinery from watchmakers all across Paris.
 Payne also keeps his story lively through some clever bits of humor, as the somewhat buffoonish Picard tries to keep up with Poe’s amateur detective.